fabianleeaws/beanstalkcicd/doc-module-01.md

 ## 1. Lab 1 : Create a sample Node REST API

-In this module, we create a introduce the fundamental concept of CodeStar and how to build a quick CI/CD pipeline with CodeStar.
-You will be provided with hands-on on migrating your project to CodeStar project you created and how to build docker environment for your application

-- Create a docker for your application
-- Create a CodeBuilder for Java compilation and Dockerization
-- Push docker image to ECR
-- Getting a docker from ECR and check it's availability on local machine
+In this module, we create a simple Node REST API with Express test it locally on our Cloud9 environment.

 ### 1. Create Node REST API